FayazRahman/DeepLearningfromScratch/README.md

-"Python implementations of deep learning methods from scratch."
+Python implementations of deep learning methods from scratch.